top of page

 Your child may be getting support, but that does not mean it is landing at home.

-When your neurodivergent child is melting down, shutting down, refusing, avoiding, or falling apart after holding it together all day, it can leave you feeling like you are failing at the one place that matters most.
+When your neurodivergent child is melting down, shutting down, refusing, avoiding, masking all day, falling apart at home, or quietly carrying anxiety you don’t know how to reach, it can leave you feeling like you are failing in the one place that matters most.
+Home.

-But this is not because you are not trying hard enough.
+But this is not happening because you are not trying hard enough.

 There is often a gap between what your child is learning, what professionals are recommending, and what actually works in the middle of real life at home.